 How State Driving Laws Differ

 Though each state has laws about the basic rules of driving, the details of the laws vary from state to state.
 When driving in a different state, assuming that the driving rules will be the same as your home state is dangerous.

 Some of the differences commonly involve:

 Standard speed limits are a clear example of how laws differ.
 The maximum speed limit on a freeway in one state might be 65 mph, but another state's freeway speed limit could be 70 mph.
 The punishment for violating these laws also usually varies from state to state.

 The Driver's License Point System

-Hiring a Lawyer
+Hiring a Lawyer in Your State

-While you can generally take care of a traffic ticket without a lawyer, you might want to consult with a traffic ticket attorney to learn about your legal options.
-If you're facing more serious charges, such as a DUI or felony hit and run, you should probably contact a criminal defense attorney may be the right fit for your case.
+While you can generally take care of a traffic ticket without a lawyer, you might want to consult a traffic ticket attorney to learn about your legal options.
+If you're facing more serious charges, such as a DUI or felony hit and run, a criminal defense attorney may be the right fit for your case.